AMA Supercross Championship: Event format

-For the season-ending East-West Shootout at Las Vegas for the 250cc class starting in May 2011, each region's top 20 will race in the non-championship event for a 15-minute heat race.
+For the season-ending East-West Showdown at Las Vegas for the 250cc class starting in May 2011, each region's top 20 will race in the non-championship event for a 15-minute heat race.
 Standard rules apply, with the feature race being 10 laps.
-In 2016, the East-West Shootout became a points-paying round where both regions' champions would be decided in the same feature.
-Starting in 2018, the combined East-West Shootout will also be held in the middle of the season, at the Indianapolis round.
+In 2016, the East-West Showdown became a points-paying round where both regions' champions would be decided in the same feature.
+Starting in 2018, the combined East-West Showdown will also be held in the middle of the season, at the Indianapolis round.

 Starting with the 2012 Season, riders who are in first place in the Series' Points Lead will use the red plate to race in the Series.
+Starting with the 2024 Season, the reigning champion from the SuperMotocross Championship in the 250cc & 450cc class, will use a purple plate with yellow numbers to signify their status as an SMX Champion.

 If at any point during the Heat Races, LCQs or the Feature Races, that the race is red-flagged within less than 3 laps, the race will be a complete restart.
-However, if the race is red-flagged with more than 3 laps completed but less than 90% of the total race distance and after a minimum of a 10-minute delay, the race will be a staggered restart with riders lined up from the previous lap they went.
+However, if the race is red-flagged with more than 3 laps completed and the time has not expired and after a 10-minute delay, the race will be a staggered restart with riders lined up from the previous lap they went.